Darxo/Hardened/README.md

 - **Footwork** perk no longer grants **Sprint**
 - **Fresh and Furious** now has a fatigue threshold of 50% (up from 30%).
 It now checks your fatige when you end your turn, instead of at the start of your turn.
 It now also affects skills that cost 1 Action Point.
 It is now wasted when using a skill that costs 0 Action Points
 - **From All Sides** (enemy only perk) is completely reworked.
 You now gain the **From all Sides** effect until the start of your next turn, after you use a Attack Skill.
 This effect makes you count twice for the purpose of surrounding adjacent enemies
-- **Fruits of Labor** now grants multiplicative Hitpoints and Stamina instead of additively
+- **Fruits of Labor** is reworked.
+It now grants 5% more Hitpoints, Stamina, Resolve and Initiative
 - **Ghostlike** has been completely reworked.
 It no longer has any requirements.
 It now grants 50% of your Resolve as extra Melee Defense during your turn.
 When you start or resume your turn not adjacent to enemies, gain +15% Armor Penetration and 15% more damage against adjacent targets until you wait or end your turn
 - **Hammer Mastery** no longer grants **Pummel** or increases the Armor Damage dealt by **Crush Armor** and **Demolish Armor**.
 Now 50% of the Armor Damage you deal to one body part is also dealt to the other body part.
 - **Hybridization** is completely reworked.
 It is now called **Toolbox** and requires a Throwing Weapon.
 It now causes piercing type hits to the body to inclict **Arrow to the Knee**, cutting type attacks to inflict **Overwhelmed**, blunt type headshots to inflict stagger and any hit with them to stun a staggered opponent and throwing spears to deal 100% more damage to shields